Why you can trust The Zebra

 Below you'll find some standard deductibles offered by most home insurance companies alongside with corresponding average insurance premiums.

-HOMEOWNERS INSURANCE RATES BY DEDUCTIBLE TIER IN SCOTTSDALE
+HOME INSURANCE PREMIUMS BY DEDUCTIBLE LEVEL IN SCOTTSDALE

 If saving money is something you're concerned with, you might purchase insurance for your home and auto through the same insurance company.
 Bundling home and auto insurance can be a good money-saving option.
 In fact, bundling policies in Scottsdale leads to average annual savings of 16%.

-CHEAPEST AUTO INSURANCE RATES WITH A POLICY BUNDLE IN SCOTTSDALE
+CHEAPEST CAR INSURANCE RATES WITH HOME BUNDLE IN SCOTTSDALE

 |Company||Avg.
 Annual Auto Insurance Rate (With Bundle)|